 Esri data is organized into groups of variables or statistical measurements connected by a common theme, such as spending behavior or demographic information.
-Understanding these different groups of data can help you locate information pertinent to your work, and lead you to discover data you didn’t even know you needed.
+Understanding these different groups of data can help you locate what’s pertinent to your work and can lead you to discover data you didn’t even know you needed.
 This article is part of the blog series Got five minutes?
-Get to know… and outlines the most important information about Market Potential data.
+Get to know… and outlines the most important details about Market Potential data.

 - What is it?

 - Where does it come from?

 - How is it different from other data?

 - Where is it?

 Esri Market Potential data provides insight into how people spend their time and money, what they value, and how these behaviors vary geographically.
 It is updated every year to capture the latest changes in the marketplace and ever-evolving consumer patterns.

 What will I find in the Market Potential dataset?

 Market Potential data includes two key consumer indicators:

 The estimate: This tells us how many people in an area are expected to buy things, do things, or have certain opinions.
 The estimate answers questions such as “How many adults in my area buy groceries online?” or “How many adults in this area strongly agree that they struggle with health care costs?”
 It gives us an idea of expected consumer demand or attitudes in an area.